postgres-ai/docs/docs/database-lab/config-reference.md

 Options:
 - `tool` (string, required) - defines the tool to restore data.
 See available restore tools list
 - `dockerImage` (string, required) - specifies the Docker image containing the restoring tool
-- `sync`  (key-value, optional) - refresh PGDATA after data fetching:
+- `sync`  (key-value, optional) - keep PGDATA up to date after (replaying new WALs from the source) the initial data fetching:
-   - `enabled` (boolean, optional, default: false) - runs a separate container to refresh Database Lab data
+   - `enabled` (boolean, optional, default: false) - runs a separate container to keep Database Lab data up to date
-   - `healthCheck` (key-value, optional) - describes health check options for a sync container:
+   - `healthCheck` (key-value, optional) - describes health check options for the  sync container:
-      - `interval` (int, optional, default: 5) - health check interval for a data sync container (in seconds)
+      - `interval` (int, optional, default: 5) - health check interval for the data sync container (in seconds)
       - `maxRetries` (int, optional, default: 200) - maximum number of health check retries
    - `configs` (key-value, optional) - applies PostgreSQL configuration parameters to the sync instance
 - `envs` (key-value, optional) - passes custom environment variables to the Docker container with the restoring tool